Emily Nasrallah: Education and career

-Career and journalism

 In 1955, Nasrallah was introduced to Jacqueline Nahas, a journalist at as-Sayyad publishing house, and started her 15 years long career at as-Sayyad (the hunter) magazine writing in the society news section; she also contributed articles to Al Anwar newspaper.
 Between 1973 and 1975, she worked as cultural and public relation consultant at the Beirut University College before joining Fayruz magazine from 1981 till 1987 as a feature editor.

-Awards

-On 28 August 2017, as part of Language is Key endorsed by the institute, Nasrallah was accorded the Goethel Medal, a German award granted to non-Germans.
-Furthermore, on 6 February 2018, Nasrallah was awarded the Cedar Medal of Honor, Commander Rank by the President of the Lebanese Republic Michel Aoun for her literary engagement.

 Personal life

 Emily married Philip Nasrallah, a chemist from Zahleh in 1957 while still in college.
 The couple had four children: Ramzi, Maha, Khalil, and Mona.
 She never left Beirut, even at the peak of the Lebanese civil war.
 She became one of the Beirut Decentrists.